wil19558/backend-coding-challenge/README.md

 The api is hosted by Heroku at https://na-city-finder.herokuapp.com.
 The api uses an Heroku-managed PostgreSQL to store cities and execute search statement based on queries.

+NOTE : if Heroku's dyno is starting up when first requesting the page, the website might return a 404 not found on a valid path (/ or /suggestions).
+Simply reload the page in this case.

 ### Frameworks

 All dependancies are managed through Maven.